abca9657/FinalProj/README.md

 N/A

 Open issues/bugs:
-This program does not take into account the lettes that have already been guessed.
+This program does not take into account the letters that have already been guessed.